This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-- Click the Apple menu in the top-left corner of your screen.
+- Click the Apple menu in the top-left corner of your screen and select System Settings.

 - Increase the Double-click speed to a faster speed.

-Follow these steps to reset the SMC on your MacBook Pro:
+To reset the SMC on your MacBook Pro, follow these steps:

 - Make sure your computer is plugged into the charging adapter.

-- After the computer is shut down for a few minutes, open the screen and hold down the Shift, Control, Option, and Power buttons all at the same time.
+- After the computer is shut down for a few minutes, open the screen and hold down the Shift, Control, Option, and Power buttons simultaneously.

 - Shut down your MacBook Pro.

-- Open your MacBook and press the power button.
-And then immediately press and hold the option, command, P, and R keys for 20 seconds or so until you hear a startup sound.
+- Open your MacBook, press the power button, and immediately press and hold the Option, Command, P, and R keys for 20 seconds or until you hear a startup sound.